- CD3 Pan T cells purified from cynomolgus macaque PBMCs by magnetic selection

 Cynomolgus PBMCs were sourced from a responsible third party vendor that operate according to local regulations and laws.

-To purify cyno CD3 pan T cells, PBMCs were incubated with antibodies against B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes, and subsequently run through a magnetic column.
-Cells labeled with the antibodies were bound to the column, while unlabeled cells, the CD3 T cells, passed through.
+To enrich for cyno CD3 pan T cells by the negative isolation method, PBMCs were incubated with antibodies against B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes in a test tube, and subsequently subjected to a magnet.
+Cells labeled with the antibodies bound to the magnet through the test tube wall, while unlabeled cells, the CD3 pan T cells, were decanted into a fresh tube to obtain the enriched population.

 A small aliquot of Cyno CD3 pan T cells was tested for post-sort purity by flow cytometry analysis.
 Purity of pan-T cells, as defined by CD3 expression, was > 97% (Figure 1).

 Figure 1.
-Purity of Cyno CD3 Pan T cells after selection by negative isolation using magnetic column separation from PBMCs.
-In this representation, cynomolgus PBMCs were incubated with antibodies against B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes and passed through a magnetic column to obtain pan-T cells by negative selection.
+Purity of Cyno CD3 Pan T cells after negative magnetic isolation from PBMCs.
+In this representation, cynomolgus PBMCs were incubated with antibodies against B cells, NK cells, dendritic cells, monocytes, granulocytes, and erythrocytes and subjected to negative magnetic isolation to obtain untouched pan-T cells.
 A small aliquot was taken after selection to evaluate post-sort purity (right).
 Percent of CD3+ cells in PBMCs is also shown (left).

 Cryopreservation and storage